John Donald Cody: Law practice in Arizona

 In 1980, Cody moved to Sierra Vista, Arizona, where he opened a law office and earned a reputation as an aggressive defense attorney willing to take on cases for indigents.
 He was described by those that interacted with him as displaying extremely erratic behavior, and he developed an antagonistic relationship with the County Attorney's Office.
 Called both "brilliant" and "crazy" by those who knew him, he sometimes scored unexpected successes for his clients.
 In one case, a female client was acquitted on self-defense after she shot her boyfriend in the face while he was eating cereal.
 Another client was found innocent by reason of insanity after stabbing a man 23 times.

 An employee became suspicious when Cody asked her to make several $5,000 withdrawals from his accounts, all in $20 bills.
 When he asked her if she knew anyone who made fake IDs, she left his employment.
 A few months later in May 1984, Cody told his new assistant he had an emergency meeting in Tucson.
 His orange Corvette, painted blue, was found weeks later at the Phoenix airport with the keys in the ignition.
 Shortly after his disappearance, Cochise County officials charged Cody with stealing about $100,000 from clients' accounts.
 Many townspeople doubted that was enough to make him abandon a seemingly successful practice.
 An FBI Wanted poster was released, saying Cody was wanted for fraud and espionage.
 Whatever his true reasons for fleeing, his whereabouts were not discovered for decades.

 United States Navy Veterans Association

-Cody, under the name of "Bobby Thompson", which was a stolen identity, established the United States Navy Veterans Association (USNVA) as a tax-exempt veterans' organization that first filed paperwork with the IRS in 2002.
+Cody, under the stolen identity of "Bobby Thompson", established the United States Navy Veterans Association (USNVA) as a tax-exempt veterans' organization that first filed paperwork with the IRS in 2002.
 It claimed to have a national headquarters in Washington, D.C. and that its purpose was to support the U.S. Navy, and to assist veterans and members of the U.S. Armed Forces, and their families.
 In fact, Cody was the mastermind behind all of the organization's filings, doing so from his apartment in Tampa, Florida.